AgaDufrat/terraform-project/README.md

 where the last argument is the Public IPv4 address.

 Note: there is also possible to create key pair using terraform with `resource "aws_key_pair"`.

+## Load balancer

+1. Add another subnet in a different availability zone.
+They need to have different cidr blocks.
+2. Add another EC2 instance within the second subnet
+3. Add a load balancer specifying the subnets